Adult Learning and Employment

 Please contact the course provider for further information – they should be able to advise you if you qualify for financial help with transport and childcare.

-Filing for employment in the UK
+Finding employment in the UK

 There are many employment agencies around Lincolnshire who help find jobs for candidates that are registered with them.
 Typical roles may include manufacturing, IT or agriculture.